socialismconference/songbook.github.io/songs/roll-the-unioin-on.md

 And, if the cops get in the way...
 And, if Rahm gets in the way...
 And, if Trump gets in the way...

+> John L. Hancox, who wrote this song as a member of the Southern Tenant Farmers Union is the subject of the book [Sharecropper's Troubadour](https://www.goodreads.com/book/show/13721923-sharecropper-s-troubadour).